surniaulula/wpsso-am/readme.txt

 == Screenshots ==

 01. WPSSO AM settings page includes options for the Mobile App Banner, Apple Store App defaults, and the Mobile Apps tab.
-02. WPSSO AM tab in the Social / Search Optimization metabox provides custom settings for the Twitter App Card and Mobile App Banner (Pro version).
+02. WPSSO AM tab in the Social and Search Optimization metabox provides custom settings for the Twitter App Card and Mobile App Banner (Pro version).

 == Changelog ==